ZhangY2018/Reflection/README.md

+#Reflection 9
+##4/13/2018
+This week learned how to create a progarm to simulate two people throw dice.
+During this work, I learned how to creat a function to dis a random integer in a range.
+And to create a function to compare the differences results to make different response.
+Also figured out a function that puzzled me for a long time.
+This function just like a scoreboard, it can increase or decrease a fraction(Actually is numbers) and to get different result.

+---

 # Reflection 8
 ##3/16/2018
 This week I learned if I have some problem in this class, I need to get help from teacher.
 I will not gonna search some code for complete my homework.
 And I also learned to use "def" to define some rules in my code.
 Then, return those answer currently and help me solve some questions.